The Witch: Part 1. The Subversion: Critical response

 Elizabeth Kerr of The Hollywood Reporter gave a positive review and wrote, "An ever-so-delicate twist on the Korean revenge thriller.
-By Korean action standards The Witch: Part 1.
-The Subversion is lean at two hours, but in cramming so much into the narrative it stumbles over itself on more than one occasion; it very often forgets its own internal logic and drags the final showdown out to the breaking point."
+By Korean action standards, The Witch: Part 1.
+The Subversion is lean at two hours, but in cramming so much into the narrative it stumbles over itself on more than one occasion; it very often forgets its internal logic and drags the showdown out to the breaking point."

 Rafael Motamayor of Flickering Myth rated the film 4/5 and wrote, "Despite trying to cram too much plot, the film's atmospheric score, action sequences and visuals keep you invested in the story and what comes next."

 Box office

 The film opened in South Korea on June 27, 2018.
-During its debut weekend, the film finished in first place, ending The Accidental Detective: In Action 2-week box office reign.
+During its debut weekend, the film finished in first place, ending The Accidental Detective 2: In Action 2-week box office reign.
 It sold more than 735,000 tickets from 1,117 screens from Friday to Sunday, with US$6 million gross during its opening weekend.
-In its second weekend, the film finished at second behind Ant-Man and the Wasp, dropping 40% from the last weekend with US$3.5 million gross from 451,113 tickets sold.
+In its second weekend, the film finished in second place behind Ant-Man and the Wasp, dropping 40% from the last weekend with US$3.5 million gross from 451,113 tickets sold.
 Grossing US$3.1 million on its third weekend, the film finished third behind Ant-Man and the Wasp and newcomer Skyscraper.
-As of August 23, the film attracted 3,189,092 moviegoers, and earned US$24,377,666.
+As of August 23, the film attracted 3,189,092 moviegoers and earned US$24,377,666.